privacyguides/privacyguides.org/docs/os/windows-overview.md

 ### Install Updates

 Installing updates is crucial.
 Windows Update delivers updates to Windows and Windows Recovery Environment (Windows RE) automatically.
 You can also manually check for updates in Start → Settings → Windows Update.
 If you have other Windows installation media, such as Windows Preinstallation Environment (Windows PE) or Windows RE that is not recognized by the current Windows operating system, you should [update](https://learn.microsoft.com/en-us/windows/deployment/update/media-dynamic-update) them manually.
 You should also enable automatic updates in Microsoft Store in Start → Microsoft Store → Profile Icon → Settings → App Updates.
+You can also obtain drivers and firmware updates from original equipment manufacturers (OEMs).

 <details class="info" markdown>
 <summary>Types of Windows updates</summary>